code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-hello-world-example.md

 We create a `HelloWorldJobConfig` class.
 The `@Configuration` annotation at the top of the class [indicates](https://docs.spring.io/spring/docs/5.1.0.RELEASE/spring-framework-reference/core.html#beans-java-basic-concepts){:target="_blank"} that Spring can use this class as a source of bean definitions.

-We then add the `@EnableBatchProcessing` (_line 22_) annotation which [enables](https://docs.spring.io/spring-batch/4.0.x/api/org/springframework/batch/core/configuration/annotation/EnableBatchProcessing.html){:target="_blank"} Spring Batch features and provides a base configuration for setting up batch jobs.
+We then add the `@EnableBatchProcessing` annotation which [enables](https://docs.spring.io/spring-batch/4.0.x/api/org/springframework/batch/core/configuration/annotation/EnableBatchProcessing.html){:target="_blank"} Spring Batch features.
+It also provides a base configuration for setting up batch jobs.
 As we disabled the auto-configuration of a `DataSource`, by default a Map based `JobRepository` is used.

 By adding this annotation a lot happens.
 Here is an overview of what `@EnableBatchProcessing` creates:
 * a `JobRepository` (bean name "jobRepository")